wharfkit/website/src/lib/docs/AccountKit/SellRamMethod.md

 # SellRam

-The `sellRam` method allows Antelope account owners to sell a specified amount of RAM in exchange for tokens.
+The `sellRam` method allows Antelope account owners to sell a specified amount of RAM.

 ## Usage